 We hope you’ve found this tutorial useful.

-If you like Firebase projects, please take a look at our new eBook.
+If you like Firebase projects, please take a look at our eBook.
 We’re sure you’ll like it:

 Learn more about the ESP8266 with our resources: